Awecean/Computational-Method-of-Shallow-Water-Wave/README.md

-# Shallow-Water-Wave
+# Computational Methods for Shallow Water Waves
-This is where I store my programs for the course "Computational Methods for Shallow Water Waves" at NTU.
+This is where I store my programs for the course "Computational Methods for Shallow Water Waves" at NTU, Dept of ESOE.

 ## Self-Introduction
 I am Po-Tao Lin, a junior student in the Department of Civil Engineering at NTU